a9raag/djangoaddition/README.md

 * Python 3.X     <br/>`sudo pip3 install django`
 * You can verify Django installation by typing: <br/>
 `anurag@anurag:~$ django-admin --version`

 ## description of project
-    - We are creating a sample web page for addition of two numbers using Django
+    * We are creating a sample web page for addition of two numbers using Django
+    * Django: Django is a free and open-source web framework, written in Python, which follows the **model-view-template** architectural pattern.
-    - The developer provides the Model, the view and the template then just maps it to a URL and Django does the magic to serve it to the user
+    * The developer provides the Model, the view and the template then just maps it to a URL and Django does the magic to serve it to the user

-    -##	flow of project
+### flow o project
 <a href="https://github.com/a9raag/djangoaddition/blob/plagiarism/Django-Template.png"><img src="https://github.com/a9raag/djangoaddition/blob/plagiarism/Django-Template.png" align="left" height="512" width="512" ></a>
 <br/>
 ![Basic Django Flow](https://mdn.mozillademos.org/files/13931/basic-django.png)

 ## Addition  project
 * Creating a sample django project named _addition_ we use following command
-* Django: Django is a free and open-source web framework, written in Python, which follows the **model-view-template** architectural pattern.

 # Creating a Django Project
 `anurag@anurag:~$ django-admin startproject addition`